 How does the transfer between the LNG carrier and the FSRU take place?

 The LNG carrier will berth alongside the FSRU.
-The LNG will be transferred from the carrier to the FSRU via cryogenic loading arms or hoses, which are able to withstand the -161 degrees Celsius temperature of the LNG.
+The LNG will be transferred from the carrier to the FSRU via cryogenic loading hoses, which are able to withstand the -161 degrees Celsius temperature of the LNG.
 The offloading process from the LNG carrier is expected to take around 24 hours.

 How is the LNG converted to gas?